participator/100-days-of-code/log.md

 **Today's Progress**: Continue: Building a Personal Portfolio

-**Thoughts:** Today I completed the logo.
+**Thoughts**:** Today I completed the logo.
 I could not get the arcTo function to draw what I wanted, so I switched to the quadraticCurveTo and was easily able to get the curve I wanted.

 **Link to work:** [Personal Portfolio](https://codepen.io/participator/full/WZgebm/)